fatimaiqbal02/reactjs-practice-codes/README.md

 - Continuous updates and improvements as I progress through the course and further enhance my React skills.
 - Link to the challenges in readmeFiles in each section.

-# <h3>Features</h3>
+# <h3>Repository Stucture</h3>
-The repository includes implementations for the following Operating System concepts:

-- **Shared Memory:** Demonstrates inter-process communication using shared memory segments.
-- **Anonymous & Named Pipes:** Illustrates communication between processes using pipes, both anonymous and named.
-- **Semaphores (V):** Shows the use of semaphores to control access to shared resources and synchronization among processes.
-- **Fork() Call:** Covers the fork() system call for creating new processes in a parent-child relationship.
-- **Sockets:** Implements basic socket programming for network communication (single server and multiple clients) & (multiple servers and clients)
-- **Dining Philospher Problem:** Implementation of Dining Philospher problem's solution using system V semaphores and Pthreads.
-- **Threads:** Using Pthread library to create and work with multiple threads.
+The repository is structured in such a way that each directory contains my solutions to code challenges and exercises in the React course.
+Each folder contains a README file with a link to the Figma challenge (UI).

 #
-Thank you for visiting this repository, and I hope you find these OS practice codes helpful in your learning journey!
-If you have any questions or suggestions, feel free to contact me at fatimaiqbalmirza002@gmail.com
+Thank you for visiting this repository, and I hope you find these practice codes helpful in your learning journey!
+If you are also learning React or interested in honing your skills, feel free to explore the code challenges in this repository.
+If you have any questions or suggestions, contact me at fatimaiqbalmirza002@gmail.com

+**Let's Learn React Together.**
-Happy coding!
+Happy coding!✨